Irish actor Fassbender tipped for Venice glory

 Fassbender says he is flattered but does not like to be told he has finally made it.

-This year he also starred in the "X-Men: First Class" blockbuster and there have been rumors he could be the next James Bond after Daniel Craig.
+This year he also starred in the "X-Men: First Class" blockbuster and there have been rumours he could be the next James Bond after Daniel Craig.

 "People always like to have this sort of label.
 I have been breaking through since, you know, 2000 or trying to break through.